UnravelSports/kloppy-user-guide/coordinate-system/coordinate-system.md

 Apart from the above data providers, Kloppy also provides support to create your custom coordinate system using `CustomCoordinateSystem`.

 > **❗ Note:**
 > Some providers measure pitch dimensions and include them in the metadata, while others assume fixed dimensions.
-> This distinction is important for coordinate transformations, as some systems rely on predefined pitch sizes while others use actual measured values.
+This distinction is important for coordinate transformations, as some systems rely on predefined pitch sizes while others use actual measured values.
-> When pitch dimensions are not provided, default assumptions may be applied.
 Always check with the data provider you are working with

 ## 🔄 Converting Between Systems
 Kloppy provides built-in functions to seamlessly convert between coordinate systems.